 In a MADtv skit, Babe the pig is a half-human, half-pig who is on Baywatch.
 All of the Baywatch lifeguards are upset until he gets a bikini top which covers his multiple rows of nipples.

 This issue comes up a lot where anthropomorphic cattle are concerned.
 (And see also Furry Confusion.)
 To wit:

 There was a rather amusing discussion on whether female minotaur PCs of the text-based RPG Grendel's Revenge had "Udder Armor" or "Breast Plates" as part of their armor set.
 Thankfully, One Size Fits All provided no specific answers.

-Minotaurs on Krynn have two sexes, even in 2nd edition.
-In one short piece of fiction in that setting, a human taken captive by seafaring minotaurs notes that the first mate, whom he'd initially mistaken for male, has (modest) human-like breasts beneath her leather armor.
+Minotaurs in the Dungeons & Dragons setting Dragonlance.
+In one piece, a human taken captive by seafaring minotaurs notes that the first mate, whom he'd initially mistaken for male, has (modest) human-like breasts beneath her leather armor.